-A great tagline stays with your readers because it gets their attention, and if you’ve sent the message well, they will return the next time they need information, because you’re writing or advice is sound, but also because they remember the tagline.
+A great tagline stays with your readers because it gets their attention, and if you've sent the message well, they will return the next time they need information, but also because they remember the tagline.
+Click To Tweet

 So, for those seeking heart healing in recovery, they know something will be written about that topic that may help them in their struggles.

 If Two Drops of Ink adopts, “The Literary Home for Collaborative Writing”, then when the readers need advice or a how-to on better writing, composition, grammar, syntax, or structure, they’ll remember that we provide all of those.
 They’ll understand it’s literary and therefore, might be open to all genres.
 They will visit the site to see if we offer:

 - Literary Agent news

 They’ll also notice collaborative and understand it’s open to others.

 That means that both taglines create a memorable slogan that readers responded to and can easily remember.

 If They Don’t Remember You, They’re Not Coming Back

 Once you’ve developed and polished your tagline, promote it.
 You know you need to get your posts, “out there.”
 While we know that, most bloggers face the same problem, which social media sites are best for a particular type of blog?